Young People and Education

 Gambling Education and PSE

 Given the above, it is not too surprising that gambling education has had little attention in the main discourses.
 This reflects other parts of society such as health and care provision where lack of awareness of the seriousness of gambling harms is the first thing that needs addressing.
 Education Scotland’s website returns one result for ‘gambling; which is a link to Fast Forward’s Scottish Gambling Education Hub.
 They do great work and are particularly to be applauded for their involving young people in design, and their employment of interactive activities including drama and other arts.
+Like many other organisations Fast Forward (in its response to the review of the 2005 Gambling Act) calls for a compulsory levy on gambling industry profits which would enable research, treatment and education to be funded direct from governments.
+They are also pushing for a focus from Education Scotland to result in curricular integration of gambling education.
 A problem they face is that they are currently reliant on voluntary gambling industry funding which makes firm financial planning in the longer term difficult.
-This difficulty also applies to research and treatment funded by industry which is why a growing consensus of opinion across the political spectrum, public health, medicine, academia, think tanks and many other organisations are calling for a statutory 1% levy to be made on gambling profits (money which will be distributed not by the industry’s preferences but by whatever government departments, such as Health and Social Care, deem appropriate).
+This reflects a growing consensus of opinion across the political spectrum, public health, medicine, academia, think tanks and many other organisations are calling for a statutory 1% levy to be made on gambling profits (money which will be distributed not by the industry’s preferences but by whatever government departments, such as Health and Social Care, deem appropriate).
 An instance here of how complex relationships between institutions such as politics, education, health and wellbeing, and industry interact.
-That said, the industry has committed to increasing its voluntary funding to % by 2023 so that already organisations are better able to plan ahead.
+That said, the industry has committed to increasing its voluntary funding so that already organisations are better able to plan ahead.
 BeGambleAware for instance has just announced its new five years strategy which goes eyond its traditional work in education and treatment to develop research and a ‘whole-sector approach’, involving multiple agencies such as public health and community/third sector organisations: GambleAware_Organisational_Strategy_2021-26

 Evidence suggests from PSHE/PSE teachers that many feel uncertain about the myriad topics and subject matter they are called upon to facilitate learning.
 One way forward suggested in Scottish government thinking is to identify core elements of PSE and ensure initial teacher training, including specialist PSE training, are complemented by ongoing teacher professional development.
 Rather than a customary focus on alcohol and drugs, perhaps gambling could be included in a broader conception of behavioural risks.